How to Determine if a Rectangle is Perfect

 391. Perfect Rectangle | 🔴 |

-Today we will discuss a very interesting and challenging problem.
+Today we will look at a very interesting and challenging problem.

-We know a rectangle has four vertices, but it can be defined by just two vertices' coordinates (for example, the bottom-left and top-right vertices).
+We know that a rectangle has four corners, but you only need the coordinates of two corners to define a rectangle (for example, the bottom-left and top-right corners).

-, each representing the coordinates of the bottom-left and top-right corners of a rectangle.
+.
+This tuple records the bottom-left and top-right coordinates of a small rectangle.

 391. Perfect Rectangle | LeetCode | 🔴